I knew Seidler had been nominated for The King’s Speech, but why the fuss?

 Hubby and I had left town for the weekend because it was our anniversary and we had no desire to celebrate Oscar traffic madness.

-We live two miles from the Kodak Theatre and found signs in our neighborhood telling the limousines where to go!
+We live two miles from the Kodak Theatre and found signs in our neighborhood telling the limousines where to go (using much politer than I’ve been known to use)!

 Surviving The Blitz